 - Work out a buy/sell arrangement and allow for one partner to buy out the other.
 Some buy-sell agreement options include:

-- Russian Roulette/Open Dutch Auction: Remember when you and your sibling would fight over a piece of cake and your parent said you should cut it in half?
+- Russian Roulette/Open Dutch Auction: Remember when you and your sibling would fight over a piece of cake and your parents said you should cut it in half?
 She lets you cut the cake, but tells you that your sibling gets to pick the slice.
 You try to cut the cake as evenly as possible because of the fear they’ll take the bigger piece.
 Same concept here.
 One partner sends notice to the other naming a price they believe is the value of their half interest, and the receiving partner can buy it for that price or sell to the other party at that same price.
 The other partner being able to flip it keeps them reasonable.

-- For example, let’s bring the cake slices back.
+- Texas Shoot Out/Closed Dutch Auction: Both partners send sealed bids with a price they would be willing to sell their 50% for, to a third neutral party.
+The higher bid wins and they must buy the other partner’s share at the lower price.
+For example, let’s bring the cake slices back.
 You tell your mom you would give Sally your slice for $3, but Sally tells mom she would only sell hers to you for $5.
 Sally gets the cake and only has to pay you $3.

 - Fair Market Offer: One partner sends notice to the other about executing a buy/sell option.
 A neutral third party decides a fair market price for half and the partners decide who will buy.